stenzek/duckstation/README.md

 ## Latest News

+- 2020/08/20: Per-game setting overrides added.
+Mostly for compatibility, but some options are customizable.
 - 2020/08/19: CPU PGXP mode added.
 It is very slow and incompatible with the recompiler, only use for games which need it.
 - 2020/08/15: Playlist support/single memcard for multi-disc games in Qt frontend added.
 - 2020/08/07: Automatic updater for standalone Windows builds.